Learning DFAs from Positive Examples Only via Word Counting: Conclusion

 \section{Conclusion}

 In this paper, we have studied the task of learning DFAs from positive examples only with a novel word-counting perspective.
-We have been able to show interesting theoretical results, in particular the first complexity result on a decision problem directly related to this task.
+The core of our studies is theoretical: we have shown the first complexity result on a decision problem directly related to this task, and we have exhibited a new algorithm solving this task with better theoretical guarantees than the state-of-the-art.
 On the experimental side, our ILP algorithm performs poorly, but our heuristic algorithm shows promising results as a pre-processing tool to use prior to running the symbolic algorithm.
-Notably, this algorithm shows that transition systems are particularly well-suited for this learning from positive examples task.
+Notably, this algorithm shows that transition systems are particularly well-suited for handling this learning from positive examples task.

-Despite our few experiments, how the starting score impacts the runtime of the symbolic algorithm remains rather cryptic.
-We believe that a better understanding of this impact could be valuable in the design of a heuristic algorithm more efficient at finding good starting DFAs.
+Our main takeaway is that a better understanding (both theoretically and experimentally) of the relationship between the language minimality of DFAs and their number of accepted words would constitute a valuable insight in the design of efficient algorithms learning DFAs from positive examples only.